Frequently Asked Questions

 Are classes per year or per semester?

 All classes are one year long.
 Different topics are studied per semester, but all courses are one year.
+Registration is broken into fall and spring semesters so that payments can also be broken up that way.

 Is there work outside of class?